 Researchers have found that RFA works best on small cancers, usually those smaller than 5cm across.
 But doctors sometimes use RFA to treat larger tumours.
 You can have RFA treatment several times.

 Your doctor may suggest you have RFA either on its own or in combination with other treatment, if you have high grade Barrett's oesophagus.
 Barrett’s oesophagus is a change in the cells lining the food pipe (oesophagus).
-High grade means that the cells look very abnormal under the microscope.
+High grade means that the cells look very abnormal under a microscope.

 How you have RFA

-Before the treatment starts you have either a general anaesthetic or a sedative with a local anaesthetic.
+Before the treatment starts you have either:

 You can have RFA in different ways.
 The most common way is through your skin (percutaneously).
 But you can also have it: